Cuomo to Washington: Resolve New York's budget deficit

 But, there’s a catch: The ideas will become reality only if the incoming Biden administration and Congress provide the state with a direct aid package totaling $15 billion.
-If not, big cuts and tax hikes and borrowing are coming, Cuomo warned as he was set to release his 2021-22 state budget plan.
+If not, big cuts and tax hikes and borrowing are coming, Cuomo warned as released his 2021-22 state budget plan.

 Such a level is higher than federal officials have been talking about going to New York in one pot of stimulus money from Washington that Biden and federal lawmakers say will total about $350 billion for all 50 states and local governments across the country.